infertux/omniconf/README.md

 > Omniconf.configuration.api.username = "admin" # it works with nested values too
  => "admin"
 > Omniconf.configuration.brand_new_value = "whatever" # raises an exception because you've got to tell which back-end will store the new value
- => Omniconf::UnknownConfigurationValue: cannot set a configuration value with no parent
+ => Omniconf::UnknownConfigurationValue: cannot set a configuration value with no parents
 > Omniconf.sources[:database].brand_new_value = "whatever" # adds a new record in ConfigValue model
  => "whatever"
 ```